UMCarpentries/intro-curriculum-r/next-steps.md

 As you continue on your coding journey, two things will happen:

-1. you will encounter bugs and need to figure out how to solve them ("debugging"), and
+1. You will encounter bugs and need to figure out how to solve them ("debugging"), and
-2. you will want to learn new data processing and analysis techniques.
+2. You will want to learn new data processing and analysis techniques.

 As we complete the course, we want to  share with you some  tips and tricks that have helped us on our own programming journeys.